Ecosystems

 Campaign duration

-Quest structure across projects
+Quest structure across participating projects

 Expected participation scale